Franklin-Griffin/Probability-Master/README.md

 # Probability-Master
 A calculator for the probability distribution and expected outcome of complex dice rolls.
-WIP